 Experience Audit.
-Conduct a service safari for one customer journey or service your employer provides.
+Conduct a service safari for one customer or employee journey at your company (e.g., making a return, calling for technical support, signing up for health benefits as a new employee).
 Map your findings into a flow chart or create a storyboard that highlights key opportunities.
 Pick one to solve.

 Heuristic Analysis.
 Conduct a heuristic analysis for the company’s website, intranet, or software.
 Repeat for competitors for added context and insight.
 Pick one issue to solve.

 Mixed Methods.
 Talk to an executive or data analyst to find a business problem that you could work on.
 Find out what solutions have been tried in the past and why they didn’t work.
 Determine what information you need and draft a list of research questions.
 Document your process, roadblocks, findings, recommended solutions, and reasonings in a case study.
 Include the pros, cons, and risks for each solution.

 Usability Study.
 Conduct a usability study on your company’s (or competitor’s) website, software, app, intranet, or physical product.
 Get permission to contact local customers to participate in the study at your offices (e.g., invite them via email, social media, Craigslist).
 You don’t need any special equipment—a laptop and web conferencing software (e.g., Zoom) will do.
 Identify the top 5 issues and create wireframes or mock-ups to illustrate your solutions.

 Mind Map.
 Read what people are saying about your company on social media.
 Create a mind map to show the themes.
 Color code the themes by sentiment (e.g., positive, negative, neutral).
 Pick one to solve.